emlys/python-gettext-demo/README.md

 # python-gettext-demo
-Minimal example of python gettext in an application, including packaging and language switching at runtime.
+Minimal example of translating an application with python gettext, including packaging and language switching at runtime

 Project structure:
 ```